sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 {{{
-~/sage-git$ git checkout develop -b <localname>   # locally create a new branch based on the develop branch ~/sage-git$ git fetch origin                      # get the latest changes from the trac server ~/sage-git$ git merge origin/public/ticket/18653  # merge the new branch from trac into the current branch <localname>
+~/sage-git$ git checkout develop -b <localname>   # locally create a new branch based on the develop branch ~/sage-git$ git fetch origin                      # get the latest changes from the trac server ~/sage-git$ git pull origin public/ticket/18653   # pull in the new branch from trac into the current branch <localname>
 ~/sage-git$ make start
 }}}